trapexit/mergerfs/README.md

 [SMB](https://en.wikipedia.org/wiki/Server_Message_Block) is a
-protocol most used by Microsoft Windows systems to share file shares, printers, etc. However, due to the popularity for Windows, it is also supported on many other platforms including Linux.
+protocol most used by Microsoft Windows systems to share file shares, printers, etc. However, due to the popularity of Windows, it is also supported on many other platforms including Linux.
 The most popular way of supporting SMB on Linux is via the software Samba.